jirayupeetakul-jay/jirayupeetakul-jay/_pages/about.md

 **low-latency data compression algorithms, image/video coding algorithms, and low-level program development for SoC/microcontroller and FPGA**.
 My most recent experience is in
-**digital signal processing, compressed sensing and sparse optimization**, with the goal of developing a faster edge AI data acquisition device and model with centralized processing center.
+**digital signal processing, compressed sensing and sparse optimization**, with the goal of developing a **faster edge AI data acquisition device and model** with centralized processing center.
-I also developed a compression algorithm for an array sensor and imager based on compressed sensing.
+I also developed a compression algorithm for an array sensor and imager based on compressed sensing theory.

 I am a quick learner in programming and can quickly adapt to new languages.
 Hiring me is well worth the cost.